 Who uses an Orange Lightsaber in Legends?

 In the Star Wars Legends, the only known characters who have used Orange Lightsabers are Master Yaddle and Plo Koon.
 Both are Jedi but only the former used an Orange saber typically.

 To be fair, Plo Koon mainly uses a blue saber.
-We rarely see him wield an orange one, and the times when he did wield this color is no longer canon.
+We rarely see him wield an orange one, and the times when he did wield this color was no longer canon.

 The only one who truly owned an orange lightsaber was Yaddle.
 And the only way we can infer why the Kyber crystal turned to this color, is if we get to know more about her character and her story.